Xenodermus: Diet

-Xenodermus javanicus subsist mainly on frogs, tadpoles and small fish.
+Xenodermus javanicus subsist mainly on frogs, tadpoles, and small fish.

 Behaviors

-Xenodermus javanicus exhibit a peculiar property when encountering perceived threats in which they stiffen their entire body.
+Xenodermus javanicus exhibit a peculiar property when encountering perceived threats in which they stiffen their entire body to defend themselves.
+They may also emit a foul-smelling odour called a musk.

 Conservation status

 Xenodermus javanicus are rare in the northern parts of their range, but are common in Java.
 There seem to be no major threats to them, and they can persist in wet agricultural lands such as rice fields.
 They could be potentially threatened by agricultural pollutants.